 There are two options for hiding a section (or any element) in HTML.
 If you’d like the page to be displayed as if the section element is not there, then use the display property and set it to “none.”
 Here’s an example:

-The section element can be used to divide up a web page into standalone sections of related content.
+You can use the HTML section element to divide up a web page into standalone sections of related content.
 Using the section element over a generic container element like div can help make your code more accessible and understandable to search engines, browsers, assistive technologies, and other developers.
+Now that you know how to use it, begin implementing the HTML section tags today.